klembot/chapbook/guide/state/backstage.md

 Use the &times; button at the end of a snapshot button to remove it.
 Snapshots are saved to your web browser only.

 {% hint style='working' %}
-Exporting snapshots for use by other people working on your story may be possible in the future.
+Exporting snapshots for use by other people working on your story may come in a future version of Chapbook.
 {% endhint %}

 ## State in History